NLnetLabs/unbound-manual/source/index.rst

 Unbound by NLnet Labs
 =====================

-Welcome to the Unbound documentation.
 Unbound is a validating, recursive, caching DNS resolver.
 It is designed to be fast and lean and incorporates modern features based on open standards.

 ..
 Note::  Do you love to write and know your way around DNS and Unbound?
            :ref:`Help us expand this documentation <doc_todo>` and we'll